gardenofnumbers/wence/Language.md

 `a` is sent to `b,c,f`, `c` is sent to `d,e`

 ### A more detailed study of blocks
+#### the basics
 Blocks are near equal in importance to the wire operator in providing expressivity to wence.
 Blocks are first class objects, and can either be invoked inline (executing immediately when all dependancies become available) or passed along the wire to subsequent nodes as a value.
 Invoking a block uses the `~` character.

 ```
 ... -> { /* do stuff */ } -> #{foo}